 The housing offer email contains specific details of residence and room being offered.
 Unless due to an extenuating circumstance, students may not request to change residence/room assignments.
 After moving in, students must notify the Residence Life staff if they are having challenges in their current placement.
 Furthermore, transfers are not permitted unless alternative space is available and are mediated as a final resolution between Residence Life staff and Housing Services.
 Transfers may also result to additional fees.

 Upon declining a residence offer, students may ask to be placed back on the waiting list or cancel their application.

 If students do not respond by the deadline indicated in the housing offer email, their applications will be cancelled.
 Students may contact Housing and request to reactivate their applications so they can be placed back on the waiting list.

 Information about moving in and specific residence details will be included in the offer package.
 It is the student’s responsibility to contact the Housing Office and check their application status from time to time.

-- EVICTION: Any student who is removed from residence for conduct issues is subject to the sanctions outlined in the Code of Student Rights and Responsibilities and any/all applicable financial penalties and fines.
+Removal from Residence: Any student removed from residence due to conduct issues is subject to sanctions outlined in the Code of Student Rights and Responsibilities as well as any applicable fees/fines.

 Note: Housing Services strives to ensure the completeness and accuracy of information contained on this website, however, we reserve the right to change any of the information at any time without notice.